-Cells: Make sure it’s grade A cells, pay attention to EL Test report and make sure it’s not photoshop.
+Cells: Make sure it’s graded A cells, pay attention to the EL Test report, and make sure it’s not photoshop.

 EVA: Check the grammage of the EVA used for your panels.
-Grammage need to be between 390-420g/sqm2 with a thickness of 0.5/0.55 mm.
-Many manufacturers used low-quality EVA that can damage cells, make corrosion and reduce the efficiency of your module.
+Grammage needs to be between 390-420g/sqm2 with a thickness of 0.5/0.55 mm.
+Many manufacturers used low-quality EVA that can damage cells, make corrosion, and reduce the efficiency of your module.

 Frame: It’s important to use good quality aluminum for the frame, to avoid the frame to be damaged or curve.
 The thickness of the aluminum frame needs to be at least 1.5 mm, with strict quality control on the frame.

-A good way to check the reliability of your solar module supplier is to make sure that they have all the certificate your request and that they are still valid.
-Many manufacturers has a non-valid certificate or didn’t renew it, or they are not certified for all panels.
+A good way to check the reliability of your solar module supplier is to make sure that they have all the certificates in your request and that they are still valid.
+Many manufacturers have a non-valid certificate or didn’t renew it, or they are not certified for all panels.

 3. Account Management

 For a good order follow up, and/or in case of any customer support or technical issue, make sure that you can well communicate with the person in charge of your order, and that your contact can provide you a fast and accurate answer.
-Answer simple request about price is simple, but make sure your contact is professional and can provide you all the technical information you need, and explain to you all detail well.
-Every company is facing claims or issue, but the way you solve is really important.
-Make sure your supplier has a valid ISO:9001 certifications, and ask him his experience about previous claims.
+Answer simple requests about prices are simple, but make sure your contact is professional and can provide you all the technical information you need, and explain to you all detail well.
+Every company is facing claims or issues, but the way you solve them is really important.
+Make sure your supplier has valid ISO:9001 certifications, and ask him his experience with previous claims.

-Manufactories are usually at the origins of the issue and know how to solve the problem so it’s better to be in direct contact with solar module manufacturer.
+Manufactories are usually at the origins of the issue and know how to solve the problem so it’s better to be in direct contact with solar module manufacturers.

 5. Project and client reference

-As the solar module is a really competitive business, it’s important to work with a company which have a solid experience in the solar industry, and it’s important to check for client or project reference.
+As the solar module is a really competitive business, it’s important to work with a company that has a solid experience in the solar industry, and it’s important to check for client or project reference.
 Make sure also that picture you received and the project described is real.
-How many time we can see a picture of an old project of 100 MW, and in description 1MW panels installation, or when you ask more detail about the project, nobody can answer to you and they need to check again.
+How many times we can see a picture of an old project of 100 MW, and in description 1MW panels installation, or when you ask more detail about the project, nobody can answer to you and they need to check again.

 Any question regarding this article or if you need more information about solar PV module don’t hesitate to contact us and follow our LinkedIn page Eco Green Energy: